-Department leadership and other public safety personnel frequently speak to student and staff groups, including Resident Assistants, Residence Life staff, and various student organizations.
-The Corban University Office of Campus Safety also offers security risk assessments and crime-prevention presentations.
-In addition to training sessions, information is disseminated to students and employees through crime prevention awareness packets, displays via the media listed above.
+Department leadership and other public safety personnel speak to student and staff groups, including Resident Assistants, Residence Life staff, and various student organizations.
+The Corban University Office of Campus Safety also offers security risk assessments and crime-prevention consultation.
+In addition to training sessions, information is disseminated to students and employees through crime prevention awareness communication.
+There is also online training for all students on harassment and discrimination prevention.
 Throughout each of Corban's awareness and crime prevention programs, students and employees are encouraged to be aware of their responsibility for their own security and the security of others.

-CAMPUS SAFETY A COLLABORATIVE RESPONSIBLITY
+CAMPUS SAFETY: A COLLABORATIVE RESPONSIBLITY